 20 June 2012

-Congratulations to my colleague, Stephen Ross, who is the principal investigator of the Modernist Versions Project (HTML), which received a Social Sciences and Humanities Research Council (SSHRC) partnership development grant in the amount of $200,000 over a period of three years.
-I’m excited to be a collaborator on this project.
-The MVP aims to advance the potential for comparative interpretations of modernist texts that exist in multiple forms by digitizing, collating, versioning, and visualizing them individually and in combination.
+Congratulations to my colleague, Stephen Ross, who is the principal investigator of the Modernist Versions Project, which received a SSHRC Partnership Development Grant for three years.
+I’m excited to contribute to the MVP.
+It aims to advance the potential for comparative interpretations of modernist texts that exist in multiple forms by digitizing, collating, versioning, and visualizing them individually and in combination.
 Its primary mission is to enable new critical insights that are difficult without digital or computational approaches.
-More over at UVic News (HTML).
+More details over at UVic News.

 10 April 2012

 The University of Pittsburgh recently celebrated the launch of Debates in the Digital Humanities, published by the University of Minnesota Press.
 Thanks to Matt Gold (editor of Debates) and Jamie “Skye” Bianco (at Pitt) for inviting me to the book launch, where I gave a talk about “Dropping the Digital” on a panel with Jamie, Matt, Doug Armato, Elizabeth Losh, and Stephen Ramsay.
 It was truly an honor to visit Pitt’s 42-story Cathedral of Learning and to chat with faculty, staff, and students there.